atuinsh/atuin/docs/docs/key-binding.md

 ## Custom up arrow filter mode

-It can be useful to use a different filter mode on the up arrow.
+It can be useful to use a different search or filter mode on the up arrow.
 For example, you could use ctrl-r for searching globally, but the up arrow for searching history from the current directory only.

 Set your config like this:

 ```
+search_mode_shell_up_key_binding = "prefix" # or fulltext, fuzzy, skim, etc
 filter_mode_shell_up_key_binding = "directory" # or global, host, directory, etc
 ```